Gwangmyeong: Residential areas

 Since Gwangmyeong is a commuter town bordering Seoul, it's mostly a residential area.
 The northwestern part of Gwangmyeong, namely Gwangmyeong-dong, is mostly composed of low-storeyed detached houses, while the eastern part, namely Cheolsan-dong and Haan-dong, consists of high-storeyed apartment complexes.
-Throughout the late 2000s, old public low-storeyed apartment complexes (저층 주공아파트 jeo-cheng ju-gong-ah-pa-teu) in Cheolsan-dong were rebuilt into private high-storeyed apartment complexes (고층 민간아파트 go-cheng min-gan-ah-pa-teu).
+Throughout the late 2000s, old public low-storeyed apartment complexes in Cheolsan-dong were rebuilt into private high-storeyed apartment complexes.
 In 2010, some parts of Soha-dong was developed to newly built public apartment complexes.

 Shopping

 One of the world's largest IKEA stores located near the KTX Gwangmyeong Station in the Seoul Metropolitan Area, South Korea.

 Gwangmyeong is home to one of the world's largest IKEA stores, with the second largest store located in Goyang, and a large Lotte Premium Outlet that is connected to the IKEA.
 The city is also home to a large Costco warehouse which also serves as the headquarters of Costco Korea.
 A large Korean-style traditional market, Gwangmyeong Market, is located in the Gwangmyeong crossroads with Gwangmyeongsageori Station.
 Modern shopping malls are in Cheolsan Station, Haan crossroads, and Soha-dong (E-mart and Costco).
 Gwangmyeong residents can also use shopping malls (Lotte Mart and Homeplus) in nearby Guro District and Geumcheon District.
 Clothes outlets are located in nearby Gasan-dong in Seoul.